PynPoint/PynPoint/docs/usage.rst

 Usage
 ========

 PynPoint can be used in a number of ways.
-Since the PynPoint architecture has change completely in version 0.3.0 some old user interfaces are not ported to the new version, yet.
-The easiest way to use the new PynPoint Pipeline is to write a small python script or use the interactive mode of python.
+Since PynPoint version 0.3.0 the architecture and the user interfaces have change completely in order to enable raw data processing.
+Due to this redesign some old features like the workflow are missing in the new architecture.
+At the moment the easiest way to use the PynPoint Pipeline is to write a small python script or use the interactive mode of python.
 We provide test data to help you get started.

-PynPoint works through two different components:
+The PynPoint Pipeline works through two different components:

 1. Pipeline modules which read and process the raw data and finally write out the results.
 Three different module types exist: